rbertolusso/intubate/README.md

 *undisclosed evil plan of world domination* that will be unveiled in the time to come according to my organization's plans.

-If you find yourself at loss on the legality of this, know that *someone* (I cannot tell the name but trust me that he/she is well connected), told me recently that "to have an *undisclosed evil plan of world domination* is OK" (well... he/she really said *acceptable*) "as long as you disclose *that you have one*, in the spirit that, even if it should be done as much as possible to protect the common citizen from abuse, full disclosure would prove counterproductive to the successful fulfillment of hidden goals by the evil organization.
+If you find yourself at loss on the legality of this, know that *someone* (I cannot tell the name but *trust me* that he/she is *very* well connected), informed me recently that
+"to have an *undisclosed evil plan of world domination* is OK" (well... he/she really said *acceptable*) "as long as you disclose *that you have one*, in the spirit that, even if it should be done as much as possible to protect the common citizen from abuse, full disclosure would prove counterproductive to the successful fulfillment of hidden goals by an Evil Organization.
 This solution, albeit non perfect, is considered a fair compromise that protects, to some extent, the rights of everybody involved".